WanluLiuLab/scAtlasVAE/docs/source/gex_transfer.rst

 Transfer by training query datasets with reference datasets
 -----------------------------------------------------------

-The more accurate way to project query data to reference data is by co-training the reference and query datasets.
-This would results in more accurate prediction of cell types.
+The alternative way to project query data to reference data is by co-training the reference and query datasets.
+However, this approach is more computationally expensive since we need to train the model on both reference and query datasets, and the model is not guaranteed to be the same as the model trained on the reference dataset alone.

 .. code-block:: python
   :linenos: